anoukdebrouwer/Matlab-Tools/README.md

 # Matlab-tools

 ## Plotting
-This folder contains the following functions.
+The 'Plotting' folder contains functions for making pretty plots in Matlab.
 See folder README for details and example figures.
 * createColorGradient.m
 * horline.m
 * plotCorrelationMatrix.m